jdevfullstack-tutorials/gaming-productivity-specs/README.md

 A 4k 32 inches monitor will make things bigger compared to 4k 21 inches monitor, so you're eyes can actually relaxed too.

+In gaming, a 24" 1080p is the optimal one, so that you have a good view at normal viewing distance at the same time maximizing the refresh rate so that there is almost no delay when you press a certain command, particularly for First Person Shooter games like Counter Strike.
+1080p will not demand much processor compared to 4k of the same size.